-Those peers included the 10 largest North Carolina municipalities, as well as six large North Carolina county governments.
-Mercer successfully benchmarked 80% of the sworn law enforcement and public safety jobs included in the project benchmark list.
-A total of 95% of all sworn employees are included in these benchmarks.
+Those peers included the ten largest North Carolina municipalities, as well as six large North Carolina county governments.
+Mercer is successfully benchmarking 84% of the sworn law enforcement and public safety jobs included in the project benchmark list.
+A total of 94% of all sworn employees are included in these benchmarks, and 86% of all nonsworn employees are included in these benchmarks.

-Mercer and OSHR are continuing to analyze the Law Enforcement/Public Safety Job Family, and have created of a new, market-based sworn law enforcement salary structure.
+Mercer and OSHR are continuing to analyze the Law Enforcement/Public Safety Job Family, as well as finalize a new sworn law enforcement salary structure.